 - Earn more ETH without paying any fees to middlemen.

-- Retain full control of your investment and keys.
+- Retain full control of your investment and wallet keys.

 - Better for the long-term health of the Ethereum blockchain.